-A transfer means starting your studies at one university and then moving to another university before graduation.
-And when you graduate, you will receive a diploma from the university you transferred to (it does not include the universities you may have attended before).
-The transfer process is not difficult, but it is important to work with an advisor or counsellor to make sure you get all the information you need.
+A transfer means starting studies at one university and then moving to another university before graduation.
+When a student graduates, they receive a diploma from the university they transferred to (it does not include the universities they may have attended before).
+The transfer process is not difficult, but it is important to work with an advisor or counselor to get all the information required.

-There are many reasons students want to transfer.
-In the past, one of the most common transfers were by a student transferring from a two-year college, such as a community college or junior college, to a four-year college.
+There are many reasons why students want to transfer.
+In the past, one of the most common transfers were by students transferring from a two-year college, such as a community college or junior college, to a four-year college.
 But now, universities are seeing more students transferring between four-year colleges.
 The reasons for a transfer can be diverse.
-A change in circumstances, moving from a public to a private university or vice versa.
-Moving from a bigger to a smaller college.
-Transferring to a university that offers specific courses or a major you are interested in.
-Or simply a change in location or an opportunity to transfer to a more prestigious university.
+A change in circumstances; moving from a public to a private university or vice versa; moving from a bigger to a smaller college, or transferring to a university that offers specific courses or a major a student is interested in.
+Students may even want to just change location or transfer to a more prestigious university.

-Transfers are also becoming more common, because universities are making it easier for students to do so.
-Many accept more transfer credits, which means you don’t have to re-take courses.
+Transfers are also becoming more common because universities are making it easier for students to do so.
+Many accept more transfer credits, which means students don’t have to re-take courses.
 Some colleges waive fees and honor existing scholarships and some even offer transfer scholarships.

-Perhaps only known for the institutions they graduated from, but many famous people have used the university transfer system to their advantage.
-Here are a few famous people you might know.
-Former U.S. President Barack Obama started his undergraduate education at Occidental College in Los Angeles and transferred to Columbia University in New York.
-American investor and financial guru, Warren Buffet, started at Wharton Business School in Philadelphia and transferred to University of Nebraska-Lincoln.
+Many famous people have used the university transfer system to their advantage.
+Here are a few famous people you might know who have transferred.
+Former US President Barack Obama started his undergraduate education at Occidental College in Los Angeles and transferred to Columbia University in New York.
+American investor and financial guru, Warren Buffet, started at Wharton Business School in Philadelphia and transferred to the University of Nebraska-Lincoln.
 Creator of Star Wars, George Lucas, started his studies at Modesto Junior College and transferred to University of Southern California to attend the School of Cinematic Arts.